Service Station at the End of the Universe

-Service Station at the End of the Universe is the debut album by the English musician Antony Szmierek.
+Service Station at the End of the Universe is the debut studio album by the English musician Antony Szmierek.

 Background

 In 2023, Antony Szmierek released his debut EP titled Poems to Dance To.
 The release of the EP led to Szmierek winning the BBC Radio 6 Music's Artist of the Year.
 Following his award, Szmierek quit teaching to pursue music full time, which led to him recording and releasing the album.
 Szmierek recalled first hearing the seventh track, "The Hitchhiker's Guide to the Fallacy" and saying: "Oh fuck, this is so good." which led to him making the album.

 Release and reception

 Service Station at the End of the Universe was released on 28 February 2025 to positive reviews from sources such as the British magazine Clash, who stated that it "strives for connection and thrives on immediacy" and that "There's a warmth to the record that is undeniable, hinging on the sense of character in those words."
 The album was preceded by 5 singles: The Hitchhiker's Guide to the Fallacy, Rafters, The Great Pyramid of Stockport, Yoga Teacher, and Angie's Wedding.